voqtuyen/voqtuyen.github.io/_posts/2022-12-11-Inside-hashes-in-PostgreSQL.markdown

 - **Sensitive**: Any change in input should provide a change in output
 - **One-way**: You should not be able to derive the input from the output

+### Understand Hash Computation
+- Bitwise operators
+  - Left shift: <<
+  - Exclusive or: ^ (1 of two bits are different, 0 otherwise)
+  - And: &